Keyfactor/a10vthunder-orchestrator/docsource/thunderssl.md

 TODO Certificate Store Configuration is an optional section.
 If this section doesn't seem necessary on initial glance, please delete it.
 Refer to the docs on [Confluence](https://keyfactor.atlassian.net/wiki/x/SAAyHg) for more info

-## Global Store Type Section

-TODO Global Store Type Section is an optional section.
-If this section doesn't seem necessary on initial glance, please delete it.
-Refer to the docs on [Confluence](https://keyfactor.atlassian.net/wiki/x/SAAyHg) for more info